ShanaScogin/modeLLtest/README.md

 model_1999
 ```

-Next, we can look at a study by Golder (2010).
+Next, we can look at a study by Golder (2010, Comparative Political Studies 43(1): 3-32).
 Note: Currently asking permission to include these data.

 ```
 library(survival)